List of visible minority political party leaders in Canada

-There have been four first ministers of a Canadian government of Asian descent.
-Of these, all four served premiers of a province or territory; no person of Asian descent has ever served as Prime Minister of Canada.
-(Note: Justin Trudeau, who served as Prime Minister from 2015 until 2025, has very distant Indonesian ancestry.
+This list comprises persons who belong to a visible minority group who have served as leaders of either federal, provincial, and territorial political parties in Canada.
+Note that the term "visible minority" refers to Canadians who identify as neither white nor Indigenous.
+(Note: Justin Trudeau, who served as Leader of the federal Liberal Party from 2013 until 2025, has very distant Indonesian ancestry.
 However, this is a genealogical footnote more than a real cultural or ethnic connection, and Trudeau has not identified himself as a member of a visible minority, nor have other observers.)